 9.Use a Strong Cache Plugin

-Caching php process and MySQL queries always make server is twice as powerful and blaze up server response.
+Caching PHP processes and MySQL queries always make the server twice as powerful and blaze up server responses.
 Since GoDaddy uses Apache Server, Flying Press is the best suitable cache plugin.

 10.Level Up Memory Limit